danielweinmann/react-native-stateless-form/README.md

 # react-native-stateless-form

+* #### Never again worry about scrolling and focusing form fields.
+* #### Display icons and inline error messages with ease.

 ## What it does

 It implements the most common pattern of mobile form user interaction by convension over configuration.
-You'll never have to worry again about positioning and focusing form fields.
+You'll never have to worry again about scrolling and focusing form fields.

 - It uses inline form fields with icons and titles
 - It displays different icons for valid and invalid field values